At Woodlands International College, we pride ourselves on providing an education suited to the next generation:

 Innings and Outings

-Teaching is enhanced by various enjoyable yet informative outings as well as presentations provided by well-established, highly professional outside suppliers.
+Teaching is enhanced by various enjoyable yet informative outings as well as presentations provided by well-established, highly professional external suppliers.
 The outdoor classroom rates highly in learning.
 All Grades enjoy visits to a variety of educational venues which have included bird parks, Sci Bona, the ‘Amazing Maze’ and other educational venues related to academic content.
-Our students have the opportunity to enjoy the theatre through the delightful productions of “On Cue Theatre” (skits on popular fairy-tales such as “Robin Hood” and “Around the World in 80 Days”).
-“Hooked on Books” allows our students to experience a theatrical introduction to a variety of authors and age-appropriate books in order to encourage a greater access and love of reading.
-RedHead Productions provides students with an opportunity of observing and hearing Afrikaans and IsiZulu through theatre.
-Additional educational opportunities are afforded our students through the likes of the virtual planetarium.
+“Hooked on Books” allows our students to experience a theatrical introduction to a variety of authors and age-appropriate books in order to encourage a greater access to and love of reading.
+RedHead Productions provides students with an opportunity to observe and hear Afrikaans and IsiZulu through theatre.
+Additional educational opportunities are afforded our students through the likes of the virtual planetarium and trips to the Joburg Theatre for the annual pantomime.

 Charitable and Community Initiatives

 Students at Woodlands are encouraged to look beyond their own needs in order to become aware of the circumstances of others who are less fortunate than themselves.
-A range of charitable organisations are supported by our generous college community and it is gratifying and heart-warming to see the impact that this spirit of sharing brings to bear on all involved.
+A range of charitable organisations are supported by our generous College community and it is gratifying and heartwarming to see the impact that this spirit of sharing brings to bear on all involved.
 The Junior College has been involved in a variety of annual programmes as well as charitable requests from our local community.
-The generosity of both our parent body as well as the empathy and charitability developed with the students bodes well for our community.
-As a Junior College we run an annual Used Stationery drive, Easter Egg collection, Christmas box collection, a shoe drive and odd sock-drive, as well as smaller projects such as sandwiches for the homeless, 67 minutes of Buntu, and much more.
+The generosity of both our parent body as well as the empathy and charitable spirit developed with the students bodes well for our community.
+As a Junior College we run an annual Used Stationery drive, Easter Egg collection, Christmas box collection, a shoe drive and odd-sock drive, as well as smaller projects such as sandwiches for the homeless, 67 minutes of Buntu, and much more.

 Recycling Programme

 All the stakeholders of our College, whether students, parents, teachers, or visitors, are part of the recycling programme.
-The students are educated on the pressing need to preserve our natural resources for future generations, and they are well-versed in “recycle, reuse and reduce”.
+The students are educated on the pressing need to preserve our natural resources for future generations, and they are well-versed in “reduce, reuse and recycle”.
 Students are taught through fun and competition how to recycle and to keep their environment litter-free.
-Strategically placed recycle stations encourage students to recycle while craft activities illustrate how items can be re-used.
+Strategically placed recycle stations encourage students to recycle while craft activities illustrate how items can be repurposed.

 Market Days

-Entrepreneurial skills are inculcated and nurtured through our Market Days and weekly Mini-shops.
-Foundation Phase students assist in the selling of items in the weekly mini-shop as well as develop their public speaking through daily advertising.
-Students within the Intermediate Phase are tasked with drawing up business plans and are responsible for the hosting of, and preparation for, these market days.
+Entrepreneurial skills are inculcated and nurtured through our Market Days.
+Students assist in the selling of items as well as develop their public speaking through daily advertising.
+Grade 7 students are tasked with drawing up business plans and are responsible for the hosting of, and preparation for, their Market Days.
 The children who shop at the various stalls are ultimately participants in practising their own financial management as they prioritise and reconcile their needs and wants.

 Fun Days